About IMHCN

 The history of network is that was was started in 1993 as an informal group and then was established in 2004 under French Law as an international NGO by Trieste Health Authority, Italy; Lille EPSM, France; Cornwall Partnership NHS Trust, UK; Stockholm Mental Health Services, Sweden; Asturias Mental Health Services, Spain and Monaghan and Cavan Mental Health Services, Ireland.

-The IMHCN is now a UK charitable company established in March 2014.
+The IMHCN was a UK charitable company which closed in March 2025.

 IMHCN has 19 founder partners from across the world who have established the newly constituted organisation.